AH-SH-27/testLaravelAdsApi/README.md

 Caching

-Implemented for categories and category fields.
+Caching is implemented for fetching categories and category fields definitions.

-Reduces API calls and improves performance.
+This significantly reduces external API calls and improves application performance, especially for the high-traffic validation layer.

-Notes
+Conclusion

 The application fully matches the assessment requirements.

-All API responses and dynamic validations have been tested and verified.
+All API responses and dynamic validations have been tested and verified, ensuring data integrity and correct retrieval.

-Data is saved correctly in the database and retrieved with proper formatting.

 The code follows Laravel best practices for services, seeders, and request validation.